ccie7599/karmada-lke/README.md

 # Multi-cluster, multi-region, multi-cloud Kubernetes

-This project helps you bootstrap and orchestrate several Kubernetes clusters across different regions and clouds from a single control plane.
+This project helps you bootstrap and orchestrate several Kubernetes clusters across different LKE regions from a single control plane.

 The script is written to use minimal compute resources, please do not modify this.